frohro/6302view/docs/notes.md

 * The data report
 * Debugger messages

+**Note:** All messages sent from the microcontroller to the GUI are enclosed in `\f` to start and `\n` to close.

 #### How build instructions are sent

-The build instructions' syntax is the character `B`, followed by the list of modules, and terminated with '\n'.

-Each module starts with a letter to signify the module, follows with the name, and then with the remaining arguments as they are defined in the method.
+The build instructions' syntax is `\fB` followed by the list of modules and closing with `\n`.
+Each module starts with a letter to signify the type, follows with the name, and then with the remaining arguments as they are defined in the routine.
 * `T` for Toggle
 * `B` for Button
 * `S` for Slider